Still from Hiraki Sawa’s work. Courtesy of the artist

-The Hirshhorn’s new black box space for film and video works on the lower level opens in November with the art of Hiraki Sawa.
-He began to develop a series of black-and-white digital video works set in his apartment while still a graduate student.
-This selection highlights five single-screen shorts: Dwelling, 2002-04; Elsewhere, 2003, Migration, 2003; Trail, 2005; and Eight Minutes, 2005.
-Sawa’s visual poetry includes tea pots that sprout legs and toy planes that magically fly from room to room.
-Runs continuously.
+The Hirshhorn’s new black box space for film and video works, on the Museum’s lower level, opened in November 2005 with the art of Hiraki Sawa, who began to develop a series of black-and-white digital video works set in his apartment while still a graduate student.
+This selection highlights five single-screen shorts: Dwelling (2002-04), Elsewhere (2003), Migration (2003), Trail (2005), and Eight Minutes (2005).
+Sawa’s visual poetry includes teapots that sprout legs and toy planes that magically fly from room to room.

 “Here and Now: ART,” Blake Gopnik (PDF)